-Prince Harry and Meghan Markle are engaged
+Prince Harry and Meghan Markle appear after engagement

-London (CNN)Britain's Prince Harry and American actor Meghan Markle are engaged and will marry in spring 2018.
+London (CNN)Britain's Prince Harry and the American actor Meghan Markle have described their joy at the prospect of getting married, hours after their engagement was announced on Monday.

+In a brief appearance in the Sunken Garden at Kensington Palace, Harry told reporters he knew Markle was "the one" from "the very first time we met."

+The prince declined to elaborate on his proposal to Markle, but when asked whether it was romantic, he smiled and said, "of course it was."

+The ring, designed by Harry, has a gold band and features a large diamond from Botswana and two smaller outer diamonds from the personal collection of Harry's late mother, Diana, Princess of Wales, according to a statement from Kensington Palace.

+Botswana holds special significance for the couple, who have spent time together there over the past year and a half, Kensington Palace said.

-The pair became engaged quietly earlier this month and will live at Nottingham Cottage at Kensington Palace, where Harry currently resides.
+The pair, who became engaged quietly earlier this month, will marry in spring 2018 and live at Nottingham Cottage at Kensington Palace, where Harry currently lives.

+Markle will be the first American to marry a British royal since the marriage of Wallis Simpson to King Edward VIII, a union so controversial that he was forced to give up the throne in December 1936 to go through with it.

-Monday's announcement of the forthcoming nuptials was made by Harry's father, Prince Charles, in a statement released from his office at Clarence House.
+Monday's announcement was made by Harry's father, Prince Charles, in a statement released from his office at Clarence House.

 Prince Charles said he was "delighted to announce" the engagement, adding that Harry had informed "The Queen and other close members of his family."